Update: November 2019

 Since its initial publication in 2012, the ISO 22301 standard has become the international benchmark for business continuity management systems.
 According to an ISO survey, over 4000 organizations hold an ISO 22301 certificate.
 The popularity of the standard has spread among very diverse industries – to name but a few, DQS has certified banks, chemical plants, IT service providers, as well as manufacturers of car parts.

 Considering this popularity, it is only appropriate for ISO to review its standard and incorporate the learnings of its first years of use.
-In January 2019, ISO published the ISO/DIS 22301:2019 standard, which is a draft of the new version.
-Although there can be changes between the draft and the final version, it already gives a clear idea of what to expect.
+The new version was published in November 2019.

 The Good News: Changes are Limited